inyokaproject/inyoka/docs/installation.rst

 .. code-block:: console

   $ mkdir -p ~/.venvs/inyoka
-  $ virtualenv-2.7 ~/.venvs/inyoka
+  $ virtualenv ~/.venvs/inyoka
-  $ ~/.venvs/inyoka/bin/pip install -r extra/requirements/test.txt
+  $ ~/.venvs/inyoka/bin/pip install -r extra/requirements/development.txt

 Note: You need to cd to your inyoka directory for the last command to work.